Credit cards with airport lounge access

 • Depending on your circumstances and how often you fly, it could be cheaper than purchasing airport lounge access (e.g. paying for a Qantas Club, Virgin Australia Lounge or Priority Pass membership).

-• Since they are usually frequent flyer or rewards credit cards, the card may offer other benefits such as complimentary insurances.
+• Since they are usually frequent flyer or rewards credit cards, the card may offer other benefits such as complimentary travel insurance or purchase protection.

 • They often charge higher annual fees.
 So consider whether the benefits you would receive offsets this.